ACortellari/ACortellari.github.io/tpc/firstlevel_articles.md

 # [The Turkey-Palestine Source Collection](turkey_palestine_collection.md) // Articles

 In our dataset, we have 5 unique publication names.
 The earliest publication started in 1967, while the latest publication ended in 1971.
 These publications are spread across various locations including Ankara, İstanbul.
+This page showcases data from the articles view of the database.

 | article_title                                                                | author_type   | author                | publication_title          | issue_number   | issue_date   | pages   |
 |:-----------------------------------------------------------------------------|:--------------|:----------------------|:---------------------------|:---------------|:-------------|:--------|